CharlieIGG/figma_svg_export_with_style_refs/README.md

   ```
   2. Go to `Figma > Plugins > Development > "Import plugin from manifest..."``
   3. Select the `manifest.json` file inside of this project on your machine

+### Serving the Plugin

+The following steps need to be run inside this project on your machine to serve the plugin in Development Mode.

+1. Make sure you install the dependencies: `npm install`
+2. Run the Webpack Dev Server: `npm run dev`

 ### Using the plugin
 As of today, the plugin will only emit the resulting SVG into Figma's console stream... be sure to have your console open (hit `cmd + p` in Figma and search for "console" to find the `open console` command).